Kochi Metro Rail Limited: History

 Kochi Metro Rail Limited is responsible for the implementation, operation and maintenance of Kochi Metro Rail Project and Kochi Water Metro Project as per orders from the Planning Commission and the Union Government.
 KMRL is a joint venture company with equal equity contribution of Government of India and Government of Kerala.

 Projects

 Kochi Metro

 Initially the project was Phase -I, Aluva to Petta and Phase -II JLN Stadium to Info Park.
 In Phase-I, KMRL proposed to have 22 stations covering a distance of 25 km from Aluva to Petta.
-KMRL now has 24 operational stations covering a distance of 18.4 km from Aluva to Maharajas College.
-Again the project extended from Petta to SN Junction as Phase IA.
+KMRL completed Phase 1 extension with 3 additional stations.
+KMRL now has 25 operational stations covering a distance of 28.8 km from Aluva to Thripunithura Terminal.
 The Phase -III from Aluva to Angamaly is pending for approval.

 Kochi Water Metro

 Kochi Water Metro is the first ever water metro project in India.
 It is a 76 Km long integrated transport system connecting 10 islands with mainland Ernakulam city through a network of 16 routes comprising 38 stations.